Ralph Barton: Career

-Barton's first caricature was of Thomas Hart Benton; his last, of Charlie Chaplin.
-In between he knew everyone and drew everyone in the social and cultural scene of New York.
+Following Barton's caricature of Benton, he drew many of the most significant figures in New York's social and cultural scene of the time—including Henri Matisse, Pablo Picasso, Lillian Gish, Sigmund Freud, Aimee Semple McPherson, and Charlie Chaplin.
 Some of his most famous works were group drawings, and perhaps the most noted was a stage curtain created for a 1922 revue, depicting an "audience" of 139 faces looking back at the real theater-goers.
 "The effect was electrifying, and the applause was great," said another caricaturist of the era, Aline Fruhauf.

-Much of Ralph Barton's work from the mid-1920s onward was for The New Yorker magazine, which he joined as an advisory editor from its very beginning in 1924.
+Much of Barton's work from the mid-1920s onward was for The New Yorker magazine, which he joined as an advisory editor from its very beginning in 1924.
 He would also be a stockholder in the publication.
 Other prominent magazines of the era to feature his work were Collier's, Photoplay, Vanity Fair, Judge, and Harper's Bazaar.
 While many would be published unsigned, there was no mistaking Barton's unique style.
-Ralph Barton would illustrate one of the 1920s most popular books, Gentlemen Prefer Blondes.
+He illustrated books as well, including Anita Loos's hugely popular Gentlemen Prefer Blondes.
 With the urging of friend Charlie Chaplin, Barton also made one movie, Camille.
 The short film featured such notables as Paul Robeson, Ethel Barrymore, and Sinclair Lewis.

+One of Barton's popular caricatures was "A Tuesday Night at the Cocoanut Grove in Los Angeles As Imagined by a Noted American Artist, Ralph Barton", which was published in the June 1927 issue of Vanity Fair.
+It pictured dozens of celebrity actors including Clara Bow, Buster Keaton, Charlie Chaplin, Greta Garbo, Mary Pickford and Louise Brooks.
+The illustration was later printed on fabric and turned into a dress.

 At the height of his popularity, Barton enjoyed not only the acquaintance of the famous, but a solid and impressive income.
 All of this concealed a terribly unhappy life.
-He was beset by manic-depressive disorder, and each of his four marriages ended in divorce.
-(One of his wives was the French composer Germaine Tailleferre (1892–1983) who was a member of Les Six.)
-A self-portrait, painted around 1925 and modeled on an El Greco, shows a drawn and unhappy figure.
+He was beset by bipolar disorder.
+A self-portrait, painted around 1925 is inscribed "with apologies to Greco and God," and shows a drawn and unhappy figure.
 A year later he wrote, "The human soul would be a hideous object if it were possible to lay it bare."

-Death
+Personal life and death

+Each of Barton's four marriages ended in divorce.
+His fourth wife was the French composer Germaine Tailleferre (1892–1983) who was a member of Les Six.
+They were married in Ridgefield, Connecticut on December 3, 1926, and she obtained a divorce on April 20, 1931.